Ask a Librarian:

 Library Rules and Regulations

-Our library aims to present a new and contemporary service model: an inspiring learning environment that motivates collaborative and individual scholarship, enhances teaching, learning and research on campus, and promotes academic achievement for the American Farm School (AFS) and Perrotis College students, faculty and staff, etc.
+Our library aims to present a new and contemporary service model: an inspiring learning environment that motivates collaborative and individual scholarship, enhances teaching, learning and research on campus, and promotes academic achievement for the American Farm School (AFS) and Perrotis College and the Private Higher Vocational Training School (ISAEK) students, faculty and staff, etc.

 The below listed terms and conditions of using the Library are intended to ensure that all our patrons (students, faculty, staff, etc.) have access to the range of resources, services, and facilities that are available for use.
-These terms cover the use of our physical spaces, namely the Central ‘Dimitris and Aliki Perrotis’ library (DAPL), as well as the satellite ‘George and Charlotte Draper’ Information and Media Hub (Hub) at Perrotis College -where students, faculty and staff of Perrotis College and of the Private Higher Vocational Training School (HVTS) of the AFS can also use along with the Central Library-; they also cover the access to our online resources.
+These terms cover the use of our physical spaces, namely the ‘Dimitris and Aliki Perrotis’ library (DAPL), which can be used by students, faculty and staff of Perrotis College and ISAEK.

 The Library holds the right to suspend the library privileges of any patron who does not comply with the below Terms and Conditions.